Complete Guide to South Korea in Winter: What to See, Do & Eat

 Taebaeksan Mountain Snow Festival

 Taebaek City has been hosting a large Mountain Snow Festival every year since 1994.
-The festival gives visitors the opportunity to try out a variety of winter activities, including snow rafting and sledding and also features a large exhibition of sculptures made of snow.
+The festival gives visitors the opportunity to try out a variety of winter activities in South Korea, including snow rafting and sledding and also features a large exhibition of sculptures made of snow.
 On top of that, you can hike in the nearby Taebaeksan Mountain, one of the highest in Korea.

 Mt.
 Deogyusan Winter Wonderland